-- Demonstrate financial need, for most programs. - Be a U.S. citizen or eligible non-citizen. - · Have a valid Social Security number. - Register (if you haven't already) with Selective Service if you are a male between ages 18-25. - Be enrolled or accepted for enrollment in an eligible degree or certificate program. - Maintain satisfactory academic progress in college, career or technical school, or graduate school.
+- Demonstrate financial need, for most programs. - Be a U.S. citizen or eligible non-citizen. - · Have a valid Social Security number. - Have a high school diploma or a staterecognized equivalent such as a General Educational Development (GED) certificate. - Be enrolled or accepted for enrollment in an eligible degree or certificate program. - Maintain satisfactory academic progress in college, career or technical school, or graduate school.

-The full list of eligibility requirements is available at www.StudentAid.gov/eligibility.
+The full list of eligibility requirements is available at studentaid.gov/understand-aid/eligibilityrequirements